Education - Advocacy - Research - Support

 Kidney Health Australia's Medical Research Funding Program

 Our medical research program has provided well over $30 million for medical research conducted in Australian hospitals, institutions and universities.
-Refer to guidelines for KHA Medical and Science Scholarships and Research Grants available and details of research projects funded by this program>
+Refer to guidelines for KHA Medical and Science Scholarships and Research Grants available, plus details of research projects funded.
+Find out more>

 OUR CONNECTION WITH THE GLOBAL KIDNEY COMMUNITY